RicardoXPSantos/PassCrackGUI/README.md

 ```
 - To make an attempt to crack a password representation, after all obligatory fields are filled, click on the white arrow with green background (*Crack*).

 An example of a result using the *PassCrackGUI* is illustrated below through a figure.
-Is a *dictionary attack* using the well known *RockYou* dictionary and the "Hashcat" tool.
-An attempt to crack a password representation SHA1 of "superman".
+Is a *dictionary attack* using the well known *RockYou* dictionary and the *Hashcat* tool.
+An attempt to crack a password representation SHA1 of *superman*.